variint/variint.github.io/wiki/pruning.md

 # Network pruning

-## Learn about
-- regularisation, granularity, scheduling, criteria and evaluation of pruning.
+- keywords: regularisation, granularity, scheduling, criteria and evaluation of pruning.

+## Definitions
+Sources: {cite:p}`hoefler2021sparsity`
+Selectively pruning components reduces the size of neural networks.

 ## Hypothesis

 ### Lottery ticket hypothesis
+Sources: {cite:p}`radhakrishnan2022mechanism`
-The “lottery ticket hypothesis” refers to the claim that a randomly-initialized neural network contains a sub-network that can match or outperform the trained network when trained in isolation - {cite:p}`radhakrishnan2022mechanism`
+The “lottery ticket hypothesis” refers to the claim that a randomly-initialized neural network contains a sub-network that can match or outperform the trained network when trained in isolation.

 ## Methods